gmarko/protocols/packages/loopring_v3/circuit/statements.md

 such that the following conditions hold:

-- (fillAmountS \* amountB \* 1000) <= (fillAmountB \* amountS \* 1001) (RequireLeqGadget)
+- if verify, then (fillAmountS \* amountB \* 1000) <= (fillAmountB \* amountS \* 1001) (RequireLeqGadget)
 - (fillAmountS == 0 && fillAmountB == 0) || (fillAmountS != 0 && fillAmountB != 0)

 ### Description

-The fill rate can be up to 0.1% higher than the max fill rate defined in the order to be more lenient to rounding errors.

-The additional requirement for the fill amounts is to make sure rounding errors don't make it possible to only do a token transfer in a single direction (only receiving tokens or only sending tokens).
-This could allow an order to be used to drain an account as is could be used an unlimited number of times.
+To reduce the onchain calldata for each matched trade (SpotTrade and BatchSpotTrade), we use float 29 for the trade amount, and that leads to rounding errors for each order match price.
+We allow a 0.001 error in price calculation to contain the rounding error in each matched trade.

 ## FeeCalculator statement

 A valid instance of a FeeCalculator statement assures that given an input of:

 - amount: {0..2^NUM_BITS_AMOUNT}
-- protocolFeeBips: {0..2^NUM_BITS_PROTOCOL_FEE_BIPS}
 - feeBips: {0..2^NUM_BITS_FEE_BIPS}

 the prover knows an auxiliary input:

-- protocolFee: {0..2^NUM_BITS_AMOUNT}
-- fee: {0..2^NUM_BITS_AMOUNT}
+- tradingFee: {0..2^NUM_BITS_AMOUNT}

 such that the following conditions hold:

+SpotTrade

-- protocolFee = amount \* protocolFeeBips // 100000
+- tradingFee = amount \* feeBips // 10000

+BatchSpotTrade

-- fee = amount \* feeBips // 10000
+- tradingFee <= amount \* feeBips // 10000

 Notes:

-- While protocolFeeBips is called bips, the unit is actually bips/10
+- While feeBips is called bips

 ### Description

-Calculates the fee (paid by the user to the operator) and the protocol fee (paid by the operator to the protocol pool).
-Both fees are a percentage of the amount of tokens bought by the user.
+Calculate the fee payment from the user to the operator account, and ensure that the fee payment does not exceed the max fees specified in the order signature.

 ## RequireValidOrder statement